sfsupport247/sis365/README.md

 # sis365
 Student Information System

-Welcome to the sis365 repository, featuring the Course Management project.
-This solution is built on Microsoft Power Platform with Copilot/Agent capabilities to streamline course-related processes for educational institutions.
-It is designed to provide an efficient, user-friendly, and AI-enabled platform for managing courses, instructors, and student enrollments.
+sis365 is a modular Student Information System (SIS) built using Microsoft Power Platform.

+## Current Module:
+- **Course Management**: Streamlines the management of courses, instructors, and enrollments.

 Technologies Used
 Microsoft Power Platform: